 In India, the International Day of Happiness is marked by an outpouring of positivity.
 Communities host workshops and seminars encouraging positivity, happiness, and managing good mental health, while educational institutions may engage students with activities centered around happiness.
 People are encouraged to show kindness through various means, with an intention to foster holistic happiness.
 International Day of Happiness is observed globally on 20th March each year.

-Facts about International Day of Happiness
+Top 8 Facts for 2026 International Day of Happiness in India

 In the News and Trending in India for International Day of Happiness